 Your benefits include coverage for many prescription drugs.
 To be covered, the drug must be used for a medically accepted indication.
 (See Chapter 5 for more information about a medically accepted indication.)
 For details about Part D drugs, rules, restrictions, and costs, please see Chapter 5 and Chapter 6.
 This section is about your Part D drugs only.
-To keep things simple, we generally say "drug" in the rest of this section, instead of repeating "covered outpatient prescription drug" or "Part D drug" every time.
-We also use the term "drug list" instead of "List of Covered Drugs" or 2023 Comprehensive Formulary.
+To keep things simple, we generally say drug in the rest of this section, instead of repeating covered outpatient prescription drug or Part D drug every time.
+We also use the term "Drug List" instead of List of Covered Drugs or List of Covered Drugs (Formulary).

-• If you do not know if a drug is covered or if you meet the rules, you can ask us.
-Some drugs require that you get approval from us before we will cover it.

-• If your pharmacy tells you that your prescription cannot be filled as written, the pharmacy will give you a written notice explaining how to contact us to ask for a coverage decision.
+- If you do not know if a drug is covered or if you meet the rules, you can ask us.
+Some drugs require that you get approval from us before we will cover it. - If your pharmacy tells you that your prescription cannot be filled as written, the pharmacy will give you a written notice explaining how to contact us to ask for a coverage decision.